The Shangri-Las: Lives after the Shangri-Las

+Reunion

 The group declined offers to perform throughout the 1970s, although they did have a few live performances.
 Following the successful re-issue of "Leader of the Pack" in the UK in 1976, which renewed interest in the group, Mary and Betty Weiss and Marge Ganser reunited.
 Contacting Seymour Stein of Sire Records, they spent summer 1977 in New York with producer Andy Paley.
 Paley said the sessions went well, but they weren't satisfied with all the material, and declined to release the record.
 The tapes are now owned by the Warner Music Group.
 They did, however, give a live performance at CBGB; Paley put together a band, including Lenny Kaye, and after two hours of rehearsal, the Shangri-Las returned to the stage for the first time in a decade.
 Although the Sire sessions came to naught, the group toyed with signing to another label; however, they were put off by the insistence of record executives that they be a disco vocal group, the musical trend of the day.
 Mary said she envisioned the Shangri-Las like punk singer Patti Smith.
 Eventually, the Shangri-Las split up again.

 Since the 1980s, a trio has been performing under the name the Shangri-Las, although unconnected with the original group.
 The copycat act was put together by Dick Fox, who claimed to have bought the rights to the name, and resulted in legal action from both sides, largely due to a video tape of the new Shangri-Las claiming in public to be the original group.
 The original group performed for the last time at a reunion show hosted by Cousin Brucie (Bruce Morrow) in East Rutherford, New Jersey, on June 3, 1989.